Marklogic-retired/marklogic-data-hub/README.md

-# MarkLogic Data Hub Explorer Back-end
+# MarkLogic Data Hub Explorer Backend

-Data Hub Explorer is a REACT-driven system that provides viewing capabilities for end users.
+Entity Models are created by Users in MarkLogic Database.
+After Data Hub Ingests and Curates, harmonized data is loaded into MarkLogic Database for those Entities.
-This project is the web service that serves content to explorer-ui.
+Explorer is the tool to analyze data stored in those Entities.

 # Version Support
 For Data Hub Explorer, you need: